 Gain access to the bottom of the mower deck on your lawn tractor

 - Check the bearings in your spindle housings for damage by grabbing a hold of each blade and rocking it up and down.
-When you feel movement or hearing a knocking sound, remove your spindle housing and check for damage.
+When you feel movement or hear a knocking sound, remove your spindle housing and check for damage.
 Replace any bad bearings or replace the spindle housing assembly.

 - Replace your mower blades and replace with a new set.
 If your blades are in good condition and you choose not to replace them, sharpen and balance your blades before you install them.

 To find out more about when you need to replace or sharpen your blades read this guide on changing and sharpening your mower blades.
 Install your new or sharpened mower blades.

 - Scrape your mower deck to remove grass clippings and dirt using a deck scraper or metal brush.
 A clogged mower deck will affect your cut quality and cause your engine to work harder.
 The moisture in the debris can also prematurely corrode your mower deck.